 Tennis players legs are under pressure all the time.
 They rely on their legs to move swiftly and without preparation in trying to hit every ball passed their way.
 The competition is not only strenuous mentally but also physically.
-It is common for tennis leg to occur in patients over 35 years old.
+It is common for it to occur in patients over 35 years old.

-Tennis leg injuries frequently occur due to repetitive movements in sudden quick starts and stop causing strain and pressure on the lower legs.
+This injury frequently occur due to repetitive movements in sudden quick starts and stop causing strain and pressure on the lower legs.
 Oftentimes the injury is accompanied by a sounding “pop”, followed by excruciating pain.

 What are some symptoms to watch out for?

 - Sharp burning pain radiating through the calf or lower part of the leg

 - The pain is compared to having been kicked in the calf

 - The pain makes it difficult to walk